 As a stockholder, you own a piece of company, entitling you to potential profit on your investment.
-Making a return on your investment depends on how well the company does -- determined by its stock performance -- and if the company pays a dividend.
-Capital appreciation -- the stock price rising in value -- and dividends are the two ways you can earn a return as a common stockholder.
+Making a return on your investment depends on how well the company does — determined by its stock performance — and if the company pays a dividend.
+Capital appreciation — the stock price rising in value — and dividends are the two ways you can earn a return as a common stockholder.
 Not all stocks rise, though, and not all companies pay dividends.
 Each type of return typically comes with a trade-off of pros and cons, which helps you decide which type of stocks to invest in.

 Buy a stock, and when the price rises, sell the stock for a profit, or hold onto it and hope that it rises even further over the long run.
 The amount you make on the stock when you sell it is your "capital gain" for tax purposes.
-Calculate your percentage return on investment by taking the sale price, subtracting the purchase price.
+Calculate your percentage return on investment by taking the sale price and subtracting the purchase price.
 Divide that total by the purchase price, then multiply by 100.

 Evaluating the Pros and Cons

-Over the long run a diversified basket of stocks is likely to appreciate, as the Standard & Poor's 500 -- an index which represents the U.S. stock market -- rose 9.9 percent, on average, per year from 1926 through 2010.
-The average return includes dividends; excluding dividends, the return from price appreciation alone is 5.7 percent over the same time frame.
+Over the long run, a diversified basket of stocks is likely to appreciate, as the Standard & Poor's 500 — an index which represents the U.S. stock market — rose 10 percent, on average, per year from 1926 through 2018.
+The average return includes dividends; excluding dividends, the return from price appreciation alone is 6.01 percent over the same time frame.

-Some companies distribute a dividend -- a quarterly payment paid to stockholders for each stock they own -- providing a stream of income to investors.
+Some companies distribute a dividend — a quarterly payment paid to stockholders for each stock they own — providing a stream of income to investors.
 In order to receive the dividend, you must own shares of the company before the ex-dividend date.
-If purchase the stock on the ex-dividend date or later, you miss the cutoff, and won't receive that quarter's dividend.
+If you purchase the stock on the ex-dividend date or later, you miss the cutoff, and won't receive that quarter's dividend.